Combining Rational maps and Kleinian groups via orbit equivalence: Introduction

 \begin{thmx} Let $\Gamma_0$ be a punctured sphere Fuchsian group.
 Then, there are only finitely many quasiconformal conjugacy classes of groups $\Gamma\in\partial\mathcal{B}(\Gamma_0)$ for which the Cannon-Thurston map of $\Gamma$ semi-conjugates the Bowen-Series map of $\Gamma_0$ to a self-map of $\Lambda(\Gamma)$ that is orbit equivalent to $\Gamma$ (we call this map the \emph{Bowen-Series map} of $\Gamma$).
 These Kleinian groups arise out of pinching finitely many disjoint, simple, closed curves (on the surface $\D/\Gamma_0$) out of an explicit finite list.
 In particular, all such groups $\Gamma$ are geometrically finite.
 Moreover, there exist groups $\Gamma$ of the above type for which the first return map of the Bowen-Series map to certain circles contained in $\Lambda(\Gamma)$ is a higher Bowen-Series map.

 On the contrary, simply degenerate Kleinian groups \emph{do not} admit such orbit equivalent maps. \end{thmx}

-For a general statement that leads to the finiteness assertion in Theorem~\ref{thm_boundary_groups_1_intro}, see Lemmas~\ref{pwfm_invariant_lami_lem} and~\ref{inv_lami_pwfm}.
-Proposition~\ref{b_s_inv_simp_closed_geod_lem} describes the explicit set of `pinchable' curves for Bowen-Series maps.
-The appearance of higher Bowen-Series maps as first return maps of Bowen-Series maps (associated to Bers' boundary groups) is the content of Theorem~\ref{first_return_conf_model_thm}.

-Once we have a collection of Bers' boundary groups equipped with Bowen-Series maps (that are orbit equivalent to the corresponding groups) at our disposal, we proceed to answer Question~\ref{problem_1} affirmatively for such groups.
-Indeed, we prove that associated to such a group $\Gamma$, there exists a complex polynomial $P_\Gamma$ whose Julia set is homeomorphic to the limit set of $\Gamma$ in a dynamically natural fashion (note that $P_\Gamma$ lies outside the principal hyperbolic component as its Julia set is not a Jordan curve).
+Once we have a collection of Bers boundary groups equipped with Bowen-Series maps (that are orbit equivalent to the corresponding groups) at our disposal, we proceed to answer Question~\ref{problem_1} affirmatively for such groups.